rockstor/rockstor-doc/services.rst

+.. _services:

 Services
 ========

-Rockstor supports many services that are necessary for a storage system to be functional.
+Rockstor supports many services that are necessary or useful in a storage system.
-Service management including configuration, turning on or off, can be done via the System tab of the web-ui.
+Service management ie turning on or off and configuration can be done via the **System** - **Services** page of the web-ui.
+Note that the **spanner icon** next to each service name is used to **configure** that service.

-In the web-ui, click on *System* tab to go to the *System* view.
-This also serves as the *Services* view, which is selected by default in the left sidebar.
-All services and their current state are displayed.
+This section is the default for the System page: all services and their current state are displayed.

 .. image:: services.png
    :scale: 70 %